driuft/driuft.com/docs/blog/posts/never-feed-git-after-midnight.md

 # Never Feed Git After Midnight

-> First of all, keep him out of the light, he hates bright light, especially sunlight, it'll kill him.
+> _First of all, keep him out of the light, he hates bright light, especially sunlight, it'll kill him.
 Second, don't give him any water, not even to drink.
-But the most important rule, the rule you can never forget, no matter how much he cries, no matter how much he begs, **never feed him after midnight**.
+But the most important rule, the rule you can never forget, no matter how much he cries, no matter how much he begs, **never feed him after midnight**._
+> <p style="text-align: right;">— <i>Gremlins</i> (1984)</p>

 <!-- more -->